elliohow/fMRI_ROI_Analysis_Tool/README.md

 Tested and developed using Python version 3.7.5.

 ## Installing / Getting started
+To install all required modules use the following command in the project directory: `pip install -r requirements.txt` To run the GUI version of the fRAT, use `fRAT_GUI.py`.
+It is recommended that the fRAT is first ran using the files in the 'data' folder to test whether the project dependencies are correctly installed.

 ## Running
-The fRAT.py or fRAT_GUI.py files are used to run the non-GUI or GUI versions of fRAT respectively.
+The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
 Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml file.
-The recommended critical parameter validation method requires the creation of a paramValues.csv file containing information about critical parameters [further information here](####paramValues.csv:).
+The recommended critical parameter validation method requires the creation of a paramValues.csv file containing information about critical parameters [further information here](####-paramValues.csv:).
 If the paramValues.csv file is created before running the fRAT analysis, it should be placed in the 'base folder' (a copy of this file will then be placed in  the output folder for logging purposes); alternatively, if it is created after analysis it can be placed in the output folder (whose name changes depending on the atlas used for analysis).

 After the analysis has been conducted, the output folder will contain the results for each individual fMRI volume in separate JSON files.
-Once the plot step has been run, combined_results.json contains the results of all fMRI volumes combined into one file. printResults.py (or the print results GUI option) can be used to print the desired results to the terminal once combined_results.json has been created.
+Once the plot step has been run, combined_results.json contains the results of all fMRI volumes combined into one file.
+`printResults.py` (or the print results GUI option) can be used to print the desired results to the terminal once `combined_results.json` has been created.
-During analysis, a config_log.py file will be created in the output folder to record which config settings were used for analysis.
+During analysis, a `config_log.py` file will be created in the output folder to record which config settings were used for analysis.

 ### Folder structure:
 The following section details the folder structure needed to run the fRAT and the structure of the folder outputted by